 Yet, the waters aren’t always calm in Sulu.
 The Center for Environmental Geomatics – Manila Observatory said that the province has the highest risk for tsunamis and the second-highest risk for volcanic eruptions in the Philippines.
 The most infamous natural disaster that hit the province may be the 1976 Moro Gulf disaster; with an 8.0 magnitude, the earthquake and the massive tsunami that followed killed over 8,000 people including residents of Sulu.

 Thankfully, no disaster has been huge enough to follow the menacing aftermath of the 1976 Moro Gulf disaster.
 But, Sulu continues to face-threatening calamities until this day.
 Aside from the natural calamities that the Philippines typically face, Sulu has also been vulnerable to armed attacks.
 Unfortunately and unbelievingly so, attacks have continued even during the province’s state of calamity and public health emergency during the COVID-19 pandemic.

 What we should know about these calamity-prone areas in the Philippines

 Maintaining a nation remains a collective responsibility, but it’s also good to remember that we can make changes individually.
 Are we sensible travellers?
 Can we be more conscious of our trash as we travel?
 Do we actively take steps in making sure that our provinces are well-maintained and our cities are properly developed?

-We often wear our resilience as a badge of honour, but we can do more than smile through disasters.
+We often wear our resilience as badges of honour, but we can do more than smile through disasters.
 We must be aware of what we can actually do to protect the beauty of our homeland.
-As we sing in the Philippine National Anthem, our country is a beautiful land of love and of light, and it’s on us to keep it that way.
+May these calamity-prone areas in the Philippines remind us to be more responsible travellers (once the world is safe for travels again, of course!).